fusion-energy/neutronics-workshop-slides-old/slides.md

 - different nuclides
 - different interactions.

-A list of reactions available in OpenMC is [here](https://docs.openmc.org/en/stable/usersguide/tallies.html#id2)
+A list of reactions available in OpenMC is [<u>here</u>](https://docs.openmc.org/en/stable/usersguide/tallies.html#id2)

+For example:
-For example Be9(n,2n)2He would be a neutron interaction with beryllium 9 which results in 2 neutrons and 2 helium nuclei.
+- Be9(n,2n)2He would be a neutron interaction with beryllium 9 which results in 2 neutrons and 2 helium nuclei.
+- Li6(n,Xt) would be a neutron interaction with lithium 6 nuclei which results in a tritium and X is a wildcard.

 ---